 A lot of hot air is generated by much of the energy we produce and consume.
 We all face global annihilation unless we radically address the problems of global warming – largely created by man made increases in CO2 emissions.
-In sort, the use of fossil fuels and the production of carbon dioxide threaten our very existence.
+In short, the use of fossil fuels and the production of carbon dioxide threaten our very existence.

 As of December 2020, renewable sources generated 40.2% of the electricity produced in the UK;[2] around 6% of total UK energy usage.
 That’s an improvement on previous years but it’s not enough.
 Germany produces so much renewable energy that it exports electricity to France.